 \subsection{{\spatialfull} with APU}

-Unlike object-level DETR-like methods, the content feature of a point query in {\methodname} is a point-level feature.
-This granularity can limit the model's receptive field during cross-attention with the image feature map, often causing ambiguity in attention weights.
-This issue becomes more serious when the target tracking point undergoes significant varia-

-tions or when the image contains uniform regions or repetitive patterns.
+Unlike object-level DETR-like methods, the content feature of a point query in TAPTRv2 is a point-level feature.
+This granularity limits the model's receptive field during cross-attention with the image feature map, often causing ambiguity in attention weights.
+This issue becomes more serious when the target tracking point undergoes significant variations or when the image contains uniform regions or repetitive patterns.
 Such conditions can lead to noisy querying of spatial features as well as noisy position updates in the cross-attention's belonging APU block.
-Inspired by previous optical flow estimation methods~\cite{teed2020raft} and the recent LocoTrack~\cite{cho2024local}, we propose to leverage more informative spatial context features to provide the point query with a more comprehensive understanding of its surrounding environment, thus helping eliminate ambiguity.
+Inspired by previous methods~\citep{teed2020raft, bian2023context, cho2024local}, we propose integrating richer spatial context into the attention mechanism.
+This provides point queries with a more comprehensive understanding of their surroundings, resulting in more accurate and robust attention weights.

-As illustrated in Fig.~\ref{fig.method} (c), different from the vanilla key-aware deformable attention~\cite{li2023lite}, the query's point-level content feature will only be used to predict $M$ sampling offsets $\mathbf{O}_t\in\mathbb{R}^{M\times 2} = \left[\mathbf{o}_t^0,\mathbf{o}_t^1,\dots,\mathbf{o}_t^{M-1}\right]^\top$ by an MLP.
+As illustrated in Fig.~\ref{fig.method} (c), different from the vanilla key-aware deformable attention~\citep{li2023lite}, the query's point-level content feature will only be used to predict $M$ sampling offsets $\mathbf{O}_t\in\mathbb{R}^{M\times 2} = \left[\mathbf{o}_t^0,\mathbf{o}_t^1,\dots,\mathbf{o}_t^{M-1}\right]^\top$ by an MLP.
 For the corresponding attention weights, we obtain them by leveraging the patch-level context features.
-More specifically, as shown in Fig.~\ref{fig.cca}, for the $m$-th sampling point, its corresponding spatial context features in the $t$-th frame $\mathbf{K}_t^m\in\mathbb{R}^{N^2 \times D}$ can be constructed by
+More specifically, as shown in Fig.~\ref{fig.cca}, for the $m$-th sampling point, its corresponding spatial context features in the $t$-th frame $\mathbf{K}_t^m\in\mathbb{R}^{N^2 \times D}$ can be constructed by:

 where $\mathbf{l}_t'\in\mathbb{R}^2$ is the positional part of the point query in the $t$-th frame that has not been fully refined by decoder layers.
 In the first decoder layer's {\spatial} module $\mathbf{l}_t'\equiv \mathbf{l}_{t-1}$.
-After that, the $m$-th sampling point's corresponding patch-level similarity $w_t^m\in \mathbb{R}$ is calculated as,
+After that, the $m$-th sampling point's corresponding patch-level similarity $w_t^m\in \mathbb{R}$ is calculated as: